egalli64/clj-intro/src/aaa/README.md

 - [agent] - create an agent for asynchronous, isolated state changes
 - [future] - create a future for asynchronous computation
 - [promise] - create a promise for a value that will be delivered later

+### Value state predicates
+- [some?] - is the argument not nil?
+- [true?] - is argument true?
+- [false?] - is argument false?

+### Type/Implementation predicates
+- [identical?] - check reference equality
+- [realized?] - check if lazy sequence/delay is evaluated
+- [bound?] - check if var has bound value
+- [thread-bound?] - check if var is thread-locally bound

 ### REPL & Debugging Utilities
 - [doc] - print the documentation string for a var